Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Johnston Canyon

-If visiting the glacier lakes is high on your bucket list, you’ll be pleased to know that the warmer weather of June finally rids the lakes of their icy cloak.
+If visiting the glacial lakes is high on your bucket list, you’ll be pleased to know that the warmer weather of June finally rids the lakes of their icy cloak.
 The road to Moraine Lake re-opens in June.
 You’ll also finally be able to, once again, catch the shimming hues of Lake Louise in their full glory.

 The only major drawback to visiting in June is the crowds.
 With the re-opening of the hiking trails and melting of the lakes, the tourist populations start to swell along with accommodation prices.
 Book well ahead of time to secure your spot.